olekssy/impression/README.md

 ---

-### Latent factor model
+### Matrix factorization

-The neighborhood-based model supports a dimensionality reduction of the observed rating matrix with SVD and PCA compression methods for speeding up the fitting similarity matrix.
+The neighborhood-based model supports a dimensionality reduction of the observed rating matrix with SVD and PCA methods for speeding up the fitting similarity matrix.
 Both compression methods provide more robust predictions with mean-centering the rating matrix across users' ratings (rows) and items' ratings (cols).
 The magnitude of compression can be tuned with a hyperparameter for better prediction results.